byui-cse/cse212-csharp/docs/lesson07/prepare.md

 2. Set the tail to be the second to last node (`tail = tail.Prev`)

 <!--- Figure 8-->
-{% include image.html url="linked_list_remove_tail.jpg"
+{% include image.html url="linked_list_remove_last.jpg"
 description="Shows a doubly linked list made up of 5 nodes with values of 8, 12, 31, 15, and 4.
-The two step process to remove 4 (TAIL): 1) Set the NEXT of the second to last node (15) to nothing; 2) Set the TAIL to the second to last node." caption="Remove the Tail from the Linked List"
+The two step process to remove 4 (TAIL): 1) Set the NEXT of the second to last node (15) to nothing; 2) Set the TAIL to the second to last node." caption="Remove the last element from the Linked List"
 %}

 The process to remove from the middle is not as complicated as inserting from the middle.
 In the picture below, we are trying to remove the node `current`.
 The process involves two steps: